Abudo-S/WatchOut_DPS_Project/README.md

 1- Project Description

-WatchOut is a real-life game that merges modern technology with the classic thrill of hide-and-seek 1.
+WatchOut is a real-life game that merges modern technology with the classic thrill of hide-and-seek.
 Each player is provided with a smartwatch containing an application (Java process) specifically designed for the game.
 Players’ smartwatches coordinate to choose the hiders and the seeker (Distributed election).
 Moreover, since WatchOut is a game that requires a certain intense physical activity, the smartwatches